 Applicants should have at least a 3.0 GPA out of a 4.0 scale per Rice University policy.

-Applicants who are foreign nationals or whose native language is not English must take either the TOEFL or IELTS test and must score at least 90 on the iBT TOEFL or at least 600 on the paper-based TOEFL.
-For those students who choose to take the IELTS in lieu of TOEFL, the minimum score is 7.
+Rice University requires all applicants who are foreign nationals or whose native language is not English to take either the TOEFL or IELTS test and score at least 90 on the iBT TOEFL or at least 600 on the paper-based TOEFL.
+The IELTS minimum score is 7.
+Note: Rice accepts only the best composite TOEFL scores; myBest scores are not accepted.

 Prospective students who have or will receive a degree from a university in which English is the official language of communication may be granted a waiver.
 The program reserves the right to further determine language proficiency via a personal interview (such as Skype).